XinkeAE/Active-ORB-SLAM2/README.md

 **Authors: Active ORB SLAM 2** Xinke Deng, Zixu Zhang, Avishai Sintov, Jing Huang, and Timothy Bretl

-# Note: this Active ORB SLAM code is for demonstration purpose.
-We are working on cleaning the code base up.

 #1.
 Prerequisites
 We have tested the library in **14.04** with ROS indigo.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.